CNR-STIIMA-IRAS/rosdyn/README.md

 >> In the *Trajectory* visualization, select as Trajectory topic */rosdyn/simulated_trajectory*

->> be sure that the MoveIt! scene contains all the ostacles!
+>> be sure that the MoveIt! scene contains all the obstacles!

 Now you are ready to generate a trajectory by clicking of *1) Generate Trajectory*, it will required seconds or minutes depending on the desired trajectory duration